-Commentary: ‘Net-Tearing Commentary on the “Treatise on Awakening of Faith in the Mahāyāna”’ by Great Master Ǒuyì (Pure Land Tradition’s 9th Chinese Patriarch)
+Commentary: ‘Net-Tearing Commentary On The “Treatise on Awakening of Faith in the Mahāyāna”’ by the Pure Land Tradition’s 9th Chinese Patriarch Great Master Ǒuyì

-Treatise: Furthermore, beginner learning Bodhisattvas abiding [in] this Sahā World [of endurance], might encounter cold, heat, wind [and] rain frequently, [or from time to time, with] starvation [and] other [forms of physical and mental] suffering.
+Treatise: Furthermore, beginner learning Bodhisattvas abiding [in] this Sahā World [Of Endurance, might] perhaps encounter cold, heat, wind [and] rain frequently, [or at any time, with] famine [and] other [forms of physical and mental] suffering, perhaps seeing sentient beings [who are] not good [i.e. evil, and are] fearsome.

-[Or they] might meet sentient beings [who are] not good [i.e. evil, and] fearsome, [who are by the] three poisons [of greed, hatred and delusion] as bound, [with] evil views [and] invertedness, [thus] abandoning, turning [their] backs [to the] good path, [to] habitually practise evil dharmas.
+By [the] three poisons [of greed, hatred and delusion] bound, [with] evil views inverted, [thus] abandoning, turning [their] backs [to the] good path, [to] habitually practise evil dharmas.

-‘All Buddhas [and] Bodhisattvas [of the] ten directions, all [have] attained great supernormal powers without obstacles.
-[They are] able [to], with various kinds [of] skilful [and] expedient means, save all sentient beings [in] dangerous places [and situations].’
+‘All Buddhas [and] Bodhisattvas [of the] ten directions, [have] all attained great supernormal powers without obstacles.
+[They are] able [to], with all kinds [of] skilful [and] expedient means, save all sentient beings [in] dangerous places [and situations].’

-Having this thought already, [they should] give rise [to the] great vow [i.e. Aspiration], to wholeheartedly focus [upon] mindfulness [of] Buddha and[/or a] Bodhisattva.
+Having this thought already, [they should] give rise [to the] great vow [i.e. Aspiration], to wholeheartedly focus [on] mindfulness [of a] Buddha and[/or] Bodhisattva.

-With [the] giving rise [of] such [a] decided[ly determined] mind thus, when this life ends, [they will] definitely attain rebirth within [that] other Buddha Land, [to] see [the] Buddha [and] Bodhisattvas, [with the] mind [of] Faith accomplished, forever departing [from the] evil paths, [until ready to save the beings there].
+With [the] giving rise [of] such [a] decisive [i.e. decided(ly determined)] mind thus, when this life ends, [they will] definitely attain rebirth within [that] other Buddha land, [to] see [the] Buddha [and] Bodhisattva, [with the] mind [of] Faith accomplished, forever departing [from] evil realms, [until ready to save the beings there].

-Commentary: Beginner learning Bodhisattvas, [who] already understand [the] two [Dharma] doors, [of the] one mind [of] true suchness, [and of] birth [and] death, and cultivate faith [and] practice, but [whose] power [of] cessation [i.e. Śamatha] [and] contemplation [i.e. Vipaśyanā] is weak, [in] situational conditions [of sight, sound, smell, taste and touch] coarse [and] inferior, [who have] yet [to] enter within [the] Right Definite Assembly, [are] unable [to] guarantee themselves, [to be] without retrogression.
+Commentary: Beginner learning Bodhisattvas, [who] already understand [the] one mind [of] True Suchness’ rising [and] ceasing’s two doors, then cultivating faith [and] practice, but [whose] power [of] cessation [i.e. Śamatha] [and] contemplation [i.e. Vipaśyanā] is weak, [in] situational conditions [of sight, sound, smell, taste and touch] coarse [and] inferior, yet [to] enter within [the] Right Definite Assembly, [they are] not able [to] guarantee themselves, [to be] without retrogression.

-Thus, further instructed [is] this supremely outstanding skilful means, [to] enable reliance [upon the] other Buddha within one’s mind, [to] deliver [and] liberate oneself within [the] Buddha’s mind.
+Thus, further instructed [is] this supremely outstanding skilful means, [to] enable reliance [on the] other Buddha within one’s mind, [to] deliver [and] liberate oneself within [the] Buddha’s mind.

-With mindfulness [of] Buddha and[/or] Bodhisattvas, not giving rise [to] false [i.e. stray] thoughts [and] discrimination [i.e. differentiation, this] is cessation practice.
+With mindfulness [of] Buddha and[/or] Bodhisattva, not giving rise [to] false [i.e. stray] thoughts [and] discrimination [i.e. differentiation, this] is cessation practice.

 Understanding clearly, [that] all Buddhas [and] Bodhisattvas have great supernormal powers, skilful [and] expedient means, [who are] able [to] save myself and all [other] sentient beings, [this] is contemplation practice.

-Therefore, when cultivating cessation [and] contemplation, if seeing Buddhas’ [and] Bodhisattvas’ forms, know these [as] demonic matters, [and do] not give rise [to] grasping [at them].
+Therefore, when cultivating cessation [and] contemplation, if seeing [a] Buddha’s [and] Bodhisattva’s forms, know these [as] demonic matters, [and do] not give rise [to] grasping [at them].

-Now, when mindful [of] Buddha [and/or] Bodhisattvas, if still separately discussing [about] cessation [and] contemplation, [this] greatly resembles riding [a] cow [to] search [for the] cow.
+Now, when mindful [of] Buddha [and/or] Bodhisattva, if still separately discussing [about] cessation [and] contemplation, [this] greatly resembles riding [a] cow [to] search [for the] cow.

-However, when [with] Right Mindfulness [of] Buddha [and/or] Bodhisattvas, perhaps attaining sight [of] Buddha [and/or] Bodhisattvas, [this] then should [be] understood clearly [to be] only [from the] mind as appeared.
-[One] absolutely [should] not grasp [at them], not give rise [to, and by] joy [be] moved, [and do] not towards people speak [of this].
+However, when [with] Right Mindfulness [of] Buddha [and/or] Bodhisattva, perhaps attaining sight [of the] Buddha [and/or] Bodhisattva, [this] then should [be] understood clearly [to be] only [from the] mind as appeared.
+[One] absolutely [should] not grasp [at them], not give rise [to, and by] joy [be] moved, [and] not towards people speak [of this].

-[Just] as [the] honourable [Pure Land Tradition’s 1st Patriarch Great Master Huì]yuan in [his] entire life thrice saw holy forms, [he did] not speak [of this to] one person [until the end].
+[Just] as [the] Honourable [Pure Land Tradition’s First Patriarch Great Master Huì]yuan in [his] entire life thrice saw holy forms, [he did] not speak [of this to] one person [until the end].
 This [is] as [the] secret of success[ful practice].

-Only [when] reaching, approaching [the] end [of life] seeing Buddha [and/or] Bodhisattvas, then is [this] connection [and] response [for] mutual interaction [between those cultivating the] path [and the Buddha and/or Bodhisattva], definitely not [a] demonic matter, [with] no need [to have] cause [for] doubt.
+Only [when] reaching, approaching [the] end [of life] seeing [the] Buddha [and/or] Bodhisattva, then is [this] connection [and] response [for] mutual interaction [between those cultivating the] path [and the Buddha and/or Bodhisattva], definitely not [a] demonic matter, [with] no need [to have] cause [for] doubt.

-With [the] Buddha [and/or] Bodhisattvas, [who have] attained great supernormal powers, [they will] definitely [be] mindfully protective [of] sentient beings with conditions [to be] mindful [of] Buddha, not missing [the] moment [and opportunity] thus.
+With [the] Buddha [and/or] Bodhisattva [with] attained great supernormal powers, [they will] definitely [be] mindfully protective [of] sentient beings with conditions [to be] mindful [of the] Buddha, not missing [the] opportune moment thus.

-Speaking [of] those [who] give rise [to the] great vow, for delivering sentient beings, seeking birth [in] Pure Land, not for oneself alone exiting [from the cycle of] birth [and] death, having this great vow [of] Bodhi[citta], then is rebirth’s right [i.e. main; best] cause.
+Speaking [of] those [who] give rise [to the] great vow, for delivering sentient beings, seeking birth [in] Pure Land, not for oneself alone exiting [from the cycle of] birth [and] death, having this great vow [of] Bodhi[citta, this] then is rebirth’s right [i.e. main; best] cause.

-If not, even if mindful [of] Buddha [and/or] Bodhisattvas, with [the] Buddha [and/or] Bodhisattvas [in] spirit not mutually agreeing, [one is] not able [to be] born [in] Pure Land.
+If not, even if mindful [of a] Buddha [and/or] Bodhisattva, with [the] Buddha [and/or] Bodhisattva [in] spirit not agreeing [with] one another, [one is] not able [to be] born [in] Pure Land.

-Treatise: As [the] sūtras say, ‘If good men [and] good women, focus [upon] mindfulness [of the] West[ern Pure Land Of] Ultimate Bliss’ Amitā[bha] Buddha, [and] with all good roots dedicate [with] Aspiration [to be] born [there, they will] definitely attain birth [there].’
+Treatise: As [the] sūtras say, if good men [and] good women, focus [on] mindfulness [of the] West[ern Pure Land Of] Ultimate Bliss’ Amitā[bha] Buddha, [and] with all good roots dedicate [with] Aspiration [to be] born [there, they will] definitely attain birth [there].

-Commentary: [Although] all Buddhas [of the] ten directions, [have] immeasurable Pure Lands, sūtras [and] commentaries mostly point [towards] ‘return’ [to the Western Pure Land Of] Ultimate Bliss.
-Briefly, [there] are four reasons [on why this is so].
+Commentary: [Although the] ten directions’ all Buddhas, [have] Pure Lands immeasurable, sūtras [and] treatises mostly point [towards] ‘return’ [to] that [Western Pure Land Of] Ultimate Bliss.
+Briefly, [there] are four reasons [for this].

-First, [as] Amitā[bha] Buddha and this land’s humans have [the] most affinity thus, even with [those in] remote villages [and] secluded coves.
-Whether male or female, whether older or younger, whether wise or foolish, none [do] not know [how to] recite Amitā[bha] Buddha’s name [i.e. Āmítuófó].
+First, [as] Amitā[bha] Buddha with this land’s humans have [the] most [karmic] connections thus, and even [with those in] remote villages [and] desolate coves.
+Whether male or female, whether old or young, whether wise or foolish, none [do] not know [how to] recite Amitā[bha] Buddha’s name [i.e. Āmítuófó].

-Therefore, all Buddhas [of the] ten directions, together extend [the] form [of their] broad [and] long tongues, [to] praise this one [Dharma] door, [to] enable people [to have] focused recollection.
+Therefore, [the] ten directions’ all Buddhas, together extend [the] form [of their] broad [and] long tongues, [to] praise this one [Dharma] door, [to] enable people [to have] focused recollection.

-Fourth, [as] Amitā[bha] Buddha, is [the] Dharma realm’s treasury body, [and the] Land [Of] Ultimate Bliss, is [the] Lotus Flower treasury sea [of purity].
+Fourth, [as] Amitā[bha] Buddha, is [the] Dharma realm’s treasury body, [and the] Land [Of] Ultimate Bliss, is [the] Lotus Flower Treasury Ocean.

 Thus, seeing one Buddha, is as seeing immeasurable Buddhas.
-[Being] born [in] one [Pure] Land, is as [being] born [in] immeasurable [Pure] Lands.
-[Being] mindful [of] one Buddha, is [being] mindful [of] all Buddhas, is by all Buddhas as mindfully protected.
+Birth [in] one [Pure] Land, is as birth [in] immeasurable [Pure] Lands.
+Mindfulness [of] one Buddha, is mindfulness [of] all Buddhas, is by all Buddhas as mindfully protected.

 [With] one thought corresponding [by sincere mindfulness of Āmítuófó’s name, is with] one thought [aligned to the] Buddha.
 [With] thought to thought corresponding, [is with] thought to thought [aligned to the] Buddha.

-[As the] cause possesses [the] fruit penetratively, furthermore, [they are] not two thus.
+[As the] cause possesses [the] effect completely, furthermore, [they are] without two thus.

-As [the] other Pure Land sūtras [and] commentaries [are already] extensively clear [on this, they are] not able [to be] exhaustively narrated [here].
+As [the] other Pure Land sūtras [and] treatises [are] extensively clear [on this, they are] not able [to be] exhaustively narrated [here].